Weekend in Bruges

 Climb the belfry

-One of the three iconic towers of Bruges is the Belfry located on the Market square.
+One of the three iconic towers of Bruges is the Belfry, located on the Market Square.
 Since 1999, the belfry has been listed on UNESCO’s World Heritage List.
-The belfry houses the belfry with 47 bells.
-On Wednesday, Saturday and Sunday from 11 to 12h you can enjoy the sound of the carillon.
+The belfry houses 47 bells.
+On Wednesday, Saturday, and Sunday from 11 to 12 o’clock, you can enjoy the sound of the carillon.

 Admire the market square